Bob Henderson (academic)

-Dr. Robert Henderson is a Canadian academic, author, and outdoor educator.
+Robert Henderson is a Canadian academic, author, and outdoor educator.
 He is recognized for his role in advancing heritage travel and wilderness education in Canada.
 In 2023, he and Sean Blenkinsop won a Next Generation Indie Award in Anthology for their book Paddling Pathways.

 Life and career

 Henderson has been teaching in the outdoors and guiding trips since 1973.
 He served as a professor and coordinator of Outdoor and Environmental Education at McMaster University for 29 years (1981–2010), splitting his responsibilities between the Department of Kinesiology and Arts & Science.
 During his tenure, he led field‑based courses in both summer and winter, emphasizing experiential learning.

 Henderson played an active mentoring role across multiple universities: supervising theses and serving on committees at McMaster, Royal Roads, Lakehead, York, Brock, Linköping (Sweden), and University of Calgary.

 For over 20 years, Henderson served as a coordinator of the editorial board for Pathways: The Ontario Journal of Outdoor Education.
 Additionally, he has been the resource editor for Nastawgan: The Quarterly Journal of the Wilderness Canoe Association since 2008.

 Since retiring in 2010, he has continued speaking across the world.
 In 2012, he gave a TEDx talk.